64/cpp-faq/content/faq/fixed-width-integers.md

 searchHidden: false
 ---

 Fixed-width integers are integral types with a fixed number of bits.
-The C++ standard only specifies a minimum byte count for types such as `short`, `int` and `long` (though it does state that `char` is always 1 byte wide).
+The C++ standard only specifies a minimum byte count for types such as `short`, `int` and `long`.
 Fixed-width integers guarantee a specific size, but their use can have an impact on portability, since they are not supported by all platforms.

 Fixed-width integers are commonly implemented as `typedef`'s, meaning they are generally aliases for built-in integral types that satisfy the "X bits" condition.